hyperhq/blog.hyper.sh/blog/source/launch-your-jenkins-server-on-hyper.md

 ### Pull Jenkins image

-Pull the Jenkins image from docker hub.
+First, pull the Jenkins image from docker hub.
 This is optional because image will be pulled automatically during `hyper run`.

 ```shell
 $ hyper pull jenkins